matomo-org/developer-documentation/docs/tracking-api.md

     * `token_auth` &mdash; 32 character authorization key used to authenticate the API request.
     * `cip` &mdash; Override value for the visitor IP (both IPv4 and IPv6 notations supported).
     * `cdt` &mdash; Override for the datetime of the request (normally the current time is used).
 This can be used to record visits and page views in the past.
 The expected format is: `2011-04-05 00:11:42` (remember to URL encode the value!).
+The datetime must be sent in UTC timezone.
       _Note: if you record data in the past, you will need to [force Piwik to re-process reports for the past dates](http://piwik.org/faq/how-to/#faq_59)._
     * `cid` &mdash; defines the visitor ID for this request.
 You must set this value to exactly a 16 character hexadecimal string (containing only characters 01234567890abcdefABCDEF).
 When specified, the Visitor ID will be "enforced".
 This means that if there is no recent visit with this visitor ID, a new one will be created.
 If a visit is found in the last 30 minutes with your specified Visitor Id, then the new action will be recorded to this existing visit.
     * `new_visit` &mdash; If set to 1, will force a new visit to be created for this action.
 This feature is also [available in Javascript](http://piwik.org/faq/how-to/#faq_187).